fei-chang/Gaze-Pattern-Recognition-in-Dyadic-Communication/README.md

 2. randoms seed = 2022
 3. initial learning rate = 2.5*e-4

-- Refractor the simple extractor to the general gaze pattern recognition tasks:
+### 🕐 Refractor the GazeFollow model to the general Gaze Pattern Recognition Tasks
+- Is it a good idea to just use the predicted heatmap of gaze?
+- Where does the model learn about the information on gaze?
+Is it from the feature extractor? or the last 3 conditional alyers?
+- Datasets to be done
 - [ ] AVA-LEAO.
 - [ ] UCO-LEAO
 - [ ] OIMG
 - [ ] ShareAttention

-- Experiments on our dataset
+### 🕐 Training and Performance on our dataset
 - [ ] Dataloader for our dataset
 - [ ] Refractor to our dataset
 - [ ] Train on our dataset